galikbence/genome_annotation/README.md

   The ouput is a GTF file.
 However, the program can predicting incomplete genes but we are not interesed in these gene models.
 We can filter out using the `filter_genemark.R` scritp that you can find in the [repository](https://github.com/galikbence/genome_annotation/tree/master/scripts).

-  You should run GeneMark-ES only once.
+  You should run GeneMark-ES only once!

    ### AUGUSTUS

+AUGUSTUS is a program that predicts genes in eukaryotic genomic sequences.
+It can be run on web server or run locally.

   ## 6. Combining gene models